-Next Wednesday, August 21, marks the 45th anniversary of an important day in Marine Corps history -- the awarding of the first Medal of Honor to an African-American Marine, Private First Class James Anderson Jr.
+August 21 marks an important day in Marine Corps history—the awarding of the first Medal of Honor to an African-American Marine, Private First Class James Anderson Jr.

 PFC Anderson was born in 1947 in Los Angeles, California.
 After graduating from high school, PFC Anderson spent a year and a half at a Los Angeles-area junior college before enlisting in the Marines in early 1966.

 After completing recruit training at MCRD San Diego, PFC Anderson was assigned to Camp Pendleton for further training before arriving in Viet Nam in December of 1966 to serve as a rifleman with the 2nd Platoon, Company F, 2nd Battalion, 3rd Marines, 3rd Marine Division.

 On February 28, 1967, while on patrol outside of the village of Cam Lo, Quang Tri Province, PFC Anderson's platoon came under heavy enemy fire.
 During the ensuing firefight, an enemy grenade landed near PFC Anderson and a number of other Marines.
 PFC Anderson pulled the grenade to his chest, curled around it, and absorbed the majority of the blast with his body, heroically saving the lives of the Marines around him at the cost of his own.